kevinkim31/mood-tracker/README.md

 # What is this

-- A chrome extension that allows you to keep track of your mood each day and visualize daily progress throughout the year in the form of a calendar.
+- A chrome extension that allows you to keep track of your mood each day and visualize daily progress throughout the year.

 # How to use